 6. Are any of the Nowzad animals available for adoption?

 From time to time we will receive an animal into the Nowzad shelter that has been cared for by a soldier or a contractor who cannot offer them a permanent home.
-In cases like this we may look for potential placements for them in the USA, UK or Canada.
+If you are potentially interested in rehoming a Nowzad rescue please visit our adoptions page here for more information.

 We also have introduced a successful Afghan adoption program as part of our campaign to educate the local Kabul population about animals.

 7. What are the animals fed on when at the shelter?